volodymyrpodufalyy/animations/README.md

-## This project contains various cross-platform animations done in React Native
+## This project contains various cross-platform animations done in React Native with help of react-native-reanimated 🚀